 In 2003 he launched a new venture, geraldonline.com.
 The specialist diamond retailer sells jewellery, watches and hallmarked gold and silver through a secure site.
 It has formed alliances with a number of partners including SB&T, an Indian based producer, Goldsmiths and Royal Brierly – the only UK manufacturer of traditional hand blown crystal.
 The online business is already the largest of its kind in Britain.

-After clawing his way back to the top, Gerald talks with typical candor about the rollercoaster journey and the valuable lessons learned.
+After clawing his way back to the top, Gerald talks as a keynote with typical candour; about the roller-coaster journey and the valuable lessons learned.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.